FHIR/FSHOnline/README.md

 # FSH Online

 FSH Online is a web application for authoring [FHIR Shorthand (FSH)](https://build.fhir.org/ig/HL7/fhir-shorthand/) and running the [SUSHI](https://github.com/FHIR/sushi) compiler on the authored FSH directly in a web browser.
+It also runs the [GoFSH](https://github.com/FHIR/GoFSH) decompiler to translate FHIR definitions into FSH.
 It is available on https://fshschool.org/FSHOnline/.

 NOTE: This application is an early alpha release and is designed to be used for initial exploration.